 These financial statements have been prepared under the historical cost convention.
-These financial statements cover the period from 23 October 2018 to 31 December 2019.
+These financial statements cover the year ended 31 December 2020.
+The comparative information covers the period from 23 October 2018, being the date of incorporation to 31 December 2019.